scala/scala-lang/blog/_posts/2026-09-16-sbt-plugin-updates.md

 - In March 2026, Anatolii created [sbt2-compat plugin](/blog/2026/03/02/sbt2-compat.html), which absorbs the changes between sbt 1.x and 2.x.
 - Beyond tooling, we've actively sent pull requests to migrate the plugins.

-I'm happy to report that as of this writing (September, 2026), [Scaladex](https://index.scala-lang.org/search?platform=sbt2) reports **172 plugins** are available for sbt 2.x.
-Many thanks to community effort by volunteers like Kenji Yoshida and many others.
-In this post, I'd like to highlight some the plugin updates.
+I'm happy to report that as of this writing (September 2026), [Scaladex](https://index.scala-lang.org/search?platform=sbt2) lists **172 plugins** are available for sbt 2.x.
+Many thanks for the community effort by volunteers like Kenji Yoshida and many others.
+In this post, I'd like to highlight some of the plugin updates.

 ## Plugin updates